Nickchapman3773/Uranium-Fever/README.md

 - Click Install.

 > [!caution]
 > The game **WILL NOT WORK** if you fail to change the Fallout New Vegas installation file path to reflect the New Vegas installation provided in the Stock Game folder.
+>
+> You **CANNOT** copy another TTW installation over to the appropriate folder.
+The installation process NEEDS to be run.

 ## Installing New Vegas Reloaded (NVR)
 > [!important]